csvsoundsystem/all-my-charts/README.md

-# Dynamic Multi-series HighCharts, a jQuery plugin.
+# All My Charts, Dynamic Multi-series HighCharts, a jQuery plugin.

+## A jQuery plugin to create dynamica multi-series HighCharts

 ### Usage